 Urinary Disorders Nursing Test Bank

 This nursing test bank set includes 150 NCLEX-style practice questions for urinary system disorders.
-Included topics are kidney transplant, acute kidney disease, chronic renal failure, and more.
+Included topics are kidney transplant, acute kidney disease, chronic renal failure, acute glomerulonephritis, peritoneal dialysis, prostatectomy, renal calculi, urinary tract infection, and more.
 All questions on this set are updated to give you the most challenging questions, along with insightful rationales to reinforce learning.

 Quizzes included in this guide are: